 Google Analytics is extremely powerful and is an essential piece of every company’s digital strategy.

-Yet, in typical Google style, it’s also notoriously difficult to navigate and relies heavily on the proper setup in order to deliver the data that small businesses find valuable.
+Yet, it’s also notoriously difficult to navigate and relies heavily on the proper setup in order to deliver the data that small businesses find valuable.